In This Article

 - A high-end online site like 1stdibs has many restrictions in place to ensure only top-quality antiques are listed.
 These items would have to be old, collectible, and valuable.

 Just because something is called an antique doesn’t mean it’s more valuable.
-Also, age is only one factor when appraising antiques.
-Other factors include rarity, demand, and condition.
+Age is only one factor when appraising antiques; other factors include rarity, demand, and condition.
 In broad terms, antique terminology is subjective.
 However, the most widely accepted definition of an antique is any item over 100 years old.